jtrader14/claude-bridge/README.md

 # Claude Bridge

-**Control Claude Code from your phone via Telegram. $200/mo flat — no metered API.**
+**Control Claude Code from your phone via Telegram. no metered API.**

 An alternative to connecting OpenClaw (or any Telegram-based AI agent) to Claude Code without using the Claude API.
 After Anthropic's April 4 billing change, running OpenClaw through the API can cost $1,000–$5,000/month.
 This bridge routes everything through Claude Code CLI, which is still covered by the $200/mo Max subscription.